What do I need to change when I load balance Integrify?

-- Make sure all the nodes have identical Integrify installations in every way in regards to configuration of the application.
+- Make sure all the nodes have identical Integrify installations in every way in regards to the configuration of the application.

 - Only have the windows services installed by Integrify running on one of your nodes at a time.
 Otherwise, you may receive duplicate notifications for tasks, run scheduled reports and processes multiple times, etc. You will need to configure a DNS entry or use a host file entry to make sure all the nodes point to this one server (e.g. integrify-services.yourdomain.com).
-If the node running these windows service goes down, you will either need to manually bring them up on another node, and change the dns/host files to point to the server on which you bring the serivecs up.
+If the node running these windows services goes down, you will either need to manually bring them up on another node and change the DNS/host files to point to the server on which you bring the services up.
 You may also be able to use some 3rd party heartbeat checking software that ties into windows services to bring up the services on a different node.
 Also of note, there is one file that will also need to be replicated manually to the other nodes.
 It contains the scheduled jobs for reports and processes.
 The file(s) is \integrify\app\scheduler\lib\cronic\jobs\*.jobs.